-- In men with poor sperm quality, excessive alcohol consumption was associated with decreased number of normal sperm.
+- In men with poor sperm quality, excessive alcohol consumption was associated with decreased numbers of normal sperm.

 - Alcoholic beverages contain a lot of sugar.
-Excessive sugar consumption decreases fertility by contributing to hormonal imbalance, insulin resistance, yeast infection, vitamin and mineral deficiency and lowered immunity.
-All of which may impair fertility for both men and women.
+Excessive sugar consumption decreases fertility by contributing to hormonal imbalance, insulin resistance, yeast infection, vitamin and mineral deficiency, and lowered immunity.
+All of these may impair fertility for both men and women.